Seminole Wars: Patriot War of East Florida (1812)

 As soon as the U.S. government was notified of these events, Congress became alarmed at the possibility of being drawn into war with Spain, and the effort fell apart.
-Secretary of State James Monroe promptly disavowed the actions and relieved Gen. Mathews of his commission on May 9, on the grounds that neither of the instructed contingencies had occurred.
+Secretary of State James Monroe promptly disavowed the actions and relieved Gen. Mathews of his commission on 9 May, on the grounds that neither of the instructed contingencies had occurred.
 However, peace negotiations with the Spanish authorities were protracted and slow.
 Through the summer and autumn, the U.S. and Patriot troops foraged and plundered almost every plantation and farm, most of them having been abandoned by their owners.
 The troops helped themselves to everything they could find.
 Stored food was used up, growing crops destroyed or fed to horses, all types of movable property plundered or destroyed, buildings and fences burned, cattle and hogs killed or stolen for butchering, and slaves often dispersed or abducted.
 This continued until May 1813 and left the formerly inhabited parts in a state of desolation.

 In June 1812, George Mathews met with King Payne and other Seminole leaders.
 After the meeting, Mathews believed that the Seminoles would remain neutral in the conflict.
 Sebastián Kindelán y O'Regan, the governor of East Florida, tried to induce the Seminoles to fight on the Spanish side.
 Some of the Seminoles wanted to fight the Georgians in the Patriot Army, but King Payne and others held out for peace.
-The Seminoles were not happy with the Spanish, comparing their treatment under the Spanish unfavorably with that received from the British when they held Florida.
+The Seminoles were not happy with Spanish rule, comparing their treatment under the Spanish unfavorably with that received from the British when they held Florida.
 Ahaya, or Cowkeeper, King Payne's predecessor, had sworn to kill 100 Spaniards, and on his deathbed lamented having killed only 84.
 At a second conference with the Patriot Army leaders, the Seminoles again promised to remain neutral.